SecularSolstice/SecularSolstice.github.io/songs/Next_Right_Thing/README.md

 # The Next Right Thing
+## By Kristen Anderson-Lopez and Robert Lopez (from Frozen II)
+## When your problems are too big to face in their entirety

 Originally from [Frozen 2](https://www.youtube.com/watch?v=w6g1yQV0dIY).
 A simplified chord chart is presented here.